ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 .. versionadded:: 2.8

-Use the ``vlan_parser`` filter to transform an unsorted list of VLAN integers into a sorted string list of integers according to IOS-like VLAN list rules.
+Use the :ansplugin:`ansible.netcommon.vlan_parser#filter` filter to transform an unsorted list of VLAN integers into a sorted string list of integers according to IOS-like VLAN list rules.
 This list has the following properties:

 * Vlans are listed in ascending order.